CosmicStar98/Cosmos-GUI/COMING SOON.md

 TO-DO:
 - Add the ability to load CosmicBOT via the gui
-- Seperate button javascript from the injection script
 - Add support for loading virus scripts via the gui
 - Fix for CORS issue without needing a chrome extension